Head of Product

 Product led growth can be a pretty powerful business model for SaaS companies, if you work it right.

 But how do you know if what you’re doing is actually working in a product led growth model?
-We have you covered, down to the specific product engagement metrics you should be tracking — and how to track them.
+We have you covered, down to the specific product engagement metrics you and your sales team should be tracking — and how to track them.

 Let’s get into all of it.